healmasud/simple-weather/README.md

 # Simple Weather

 Simple Weather is a progressive web application developed with React.js.
-It displays the weather information for a desire location.
-This app is intended to work on any platform that uses a standards-compliant browser, including both desktop and mobile devices.
-Simple Weather can be open from a web browser or as a separate application in all operating system.
+It displays the weather information for the desired location.
+Simple Weather can be open from a web browser or a separate application in all operating systems.
+This app is intended to work on any platform that uses a standards-compliant browser, including desktop and mobile devices.

 ### Live demo